 The current issue of Wartime, the official magazine of the Australian War Memorial, has an article by me on the Australian mystery aeroplane scare of 1918.
-I'm very pleased with how it's turned out — it's beautifully illustrated and put together.
+I'm very pleased with how it's turned out -- it's beautifully illustrated and put together.
 The theme of the issue is 'air warfare', which I imagine may be of interest to readers of this blog.
 For example, there's Richard Overy on the legal and ethical status of Bomber Command's campaign against Germany, Richard Frank on whether the Japanese should be considered victims of the atomic bombs, Greg Gilbert on the aerial aspects of the Dardanelles (okay, Gallipoli) campaign, and a lot more.
 You can read Lachlan Grant's article on 460 Squadron RAAF's daylight raid on Berchtesgaden for free, but for the rest you'll need to buy a copy from the AWM or from any good newsagent, or a few indifferent ones for that matter.
 Recommended, and not just because I'm in it!

-This work, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.
-Terms and conditions beyond the scope of this license may be available at airminded.org.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Permissions beyond the scope of this license may be available at https://airminded.org/copyright/.